ddspringle/framework-one-secure-auth/README.md

 * Includes page caching and flushing capabilities added for static views (for [NVCFUG Preso](https://www.meetup.com/nvcfug/events/236791823/)) - use url param `flushCache` to flush
 * Includes fw1 environment control and check for the `prod` (production) environment before running IP watching or blocking routines
 * Includes configurable block mode - one of abort or redirect.
 Abort simply aborts further processing for blocked IP's.
 Redirect works as it did before this release, redirecting to the `ipBlocked.html` file.
-* NEW!
-Migrated to new `Application.cfc` FW/1 initialization model
+* Migrated to new `Application.cfc` FW/1 initialization model
-* NEW!
-Improved HMAC key management to prevent development reloads from forcing the user to re-login (for non-production environments)
+* Improved HMAC key management to prevent development reloads from forcing the user to re-login (for non-production environments)
-* NEW! **BREAKING CHANGE** The two factor (2FA) authentication code from our two-factor example has been rolled into this code as of 7/24/2017.
+* **BREAKING CHANGE** The two factor (2FA) authentication code from our two-factor example has been rolled into this code as of 7/24/2017.
 You can turn on 2FA in the `Application.cfc` (off by default to maintain backwards compatibility).
 Code prior to this release has been moved to the `legacy` branch.
+* NEW! **BREAKING CHANGE** As of 9/12/2017 the keyring master key now uses a PBKDF key on Lucee 5+ and ACF 11+ engines by default instead of legacy hashing to further enhance the security of the keyring.
+A new function `rekeyKeyRing()` has been added to the SecurityService to aid in rekeying your keyring for this change (and rekeying it in general) if upgrading from a previous release.
+You may alternatively uncomment a line in `Application.cfc` to force legacy master key usage.
+Please see additional notes in the `Application.cfc` for further details.
+Lucee 4.5 will continue to use the legacy hashing of the master key.
+* NEW! **BREAKING CHANGE** The keyring path and the master key are now defined in their own variables in the application scope instead of being hard-coded in the initialization of the security service.
+These are now BASE64 encoded to aid in obfuscating the key and filename in case of code disclosure.
+If upgrading from a previous release you will need to BASE64 encode your master keyphrase and filename and replace the new default one in `Application.cfc`.
+Please see additional notes in the `Application.cfc` for further details.
+* NEW! **BREAKING CHANGE** The dashboard controller has removed the `rc.product` and `rc.version` variables definitions and the dashboard view now uses the engine and engine version information derived from the application scope

 This code was put together for the `ColdFusion: Code Security Best Practices` presentation by Denard Springle at [NCDevCon 2015](http://www.ncdevcon.com) and has since been transformed into a concise starting point for developers who need to create a secure application using the [fw/1](https://github.com/framework-one/fw1) CFML MVC framework.